LibreCAD/docs/guides/drawing.rst

 ::

-   ver   (Ensure the "Length" is set to "500" and the "Snap Point:" is "Start" in the **Tool Options** textbox.)
+   ver
    0,0

+   (Note: Ensure the "Length" is set to "500" and the "Snap Point:" is "Start" in the **Tool Options** textbox.)

 The tool and method used is entirely up to the user to obtain the desired results.
 The use of a particular tool may be determined by the next operation to quickly extend or repeat the entity.
 A good understanding of the available tools allows the user to select the appropriate tool for the current operation.